Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/data/README.md

 # Project Data Sets

-This directory contains the data sets that are utilized in the least mean squares corset algorithm and the least means squares corset++ algorithm.
+This directory contains the data sets that we utilize in the least mean squares corset algorithm and the least means squares corset++ algorithm.
 We provided general information and references for the data sets below:

 1. Sharma, Dev (2021, May).
 Car Purchasing Data, Version 1(United States).
 Retrieved May 10, 2021 from https://www.kaggle.com/dev0914sharma/car-purchasing-model.